CaterinaBi/sentiment-analysis-pipeline/README.md

-# sentiment-analysis-pipeline
+#  😊😞 Pipeline for sentiment analysis in TensorFlow 😊😞

-Sentiment analysis pipeline in TensorFlow.
+End-to-end data preprocessing pipeline and sequential modelling in RNN intended for sentiment analysis.